hasifnizam/voucherpool/README.md

 - Java 21 installed on your machine
 - Postman for testing purposes

-## How about the database?
+## Database

-Don’t worry. for this demo purpose, I’m using an H2 in-memory database.
+For this demo purpose, I’m using an H2 in-memory database.
 - H2 is an in-memory database, so it runs entirely in memory
 - No setup, no installation, and it executes super fast.
-- You don’t need to configure or install a full database server like MySQL or PostgreSQL.
+- You don’t need to configure or install a full database server.
 It works out of the box with Spring Boot.

-## How to open database?
+## How to open database

 After running the service, you can open it in localhost as per below.